DavidAnson/vscode-markdownlint/README.md

 > **Note**: `MD002`/`first-heading-h1` is disabled by default because it has been deprecated in the `markdownlint` library.

-Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.json` (or `.markdownlintrc`) or a [YAML](https://en.wikipedia.org/wiki/YAML) file named `.markdownlint.yaml` (or `.markdownlint.yml`) in any directory of a project.
-The rules defined by `.markdownlint{.json,.yaml,.yml,rc}` apply to Markdown files in the same directory and any sub-directories without their own `.markdownlint{.json,.yaml,.yml,rc}`.
+Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.jsonc`/`.markdownlint.json`/`.markdownlintrc` or a [YAML](https://en.wikipedia.org/wiki/YAML) file named `.markdownlint.yaml`/`.markdownlint.yml` in any directory of a project.
+The rules defined by `.markdownlint{.jsonc,.json,.yaml,.yml,rc}` apply to Markdown files in the same directory and any sub-directories without their own `.markdownlint{.jsonc,.json,.yaml,.yml,rc}`.

-> **Note**: `.markdownlint{.json,.yaml,.yml,rc}` is used only if a project has been opened.
+> **Note**: `.markdownlint{.jsonc,.json,.yaml,.yml,rc}` is used only if a project has been opened.
 When no folder is open or a file is not part of the current project, normal user and workspace settings apply (see below).
-If multiple of these files are present in the same directory, `.markdownlint.json` will be used instead of `.markdownlint.yaml` will be used instead of `.markdownlint.yml` will be used instead of `.markdownlintrc`.
+If multiple of these files are present in the same directory, `.markdownlint.jsonc` will be used instead of `.markdownlint.json` will be used instead of `.markdownlint.yaml` will be used instead of `.markdownlint.yml` will be used instead of `.markdownlintrc`.

 A custom configuration is often defined by a `.markdownlint.json` file in the root of the project: